ShootingStarYuzu/cubism-toolbox/documentation/scripting.md

 ---

 Parameters are show in Cubism in Parameter tab and can be accessed via the **parameters** member variable.

+The following paths exist for accessing parameters:

+- ParameterGroupName: A parameter group name
+- ParameterGroupId: A parameter group ID
+- ParameterName: A parameter name
+- ParameterId: A parameter ID

 ![Parameter Tab](./images/parameter-tab.png)